-Although the idea of your partner staring at nude people may not sound like the most fun way to spend time together, life drawing classes are more popular among couples than you may expect!
-If you can’t afford life drawing classes, you can easily find free video tutorials online.
+Although the idea of your partner staring at nude people may not sound like the most fun way to spend time together, live drawing classes are more popular among couples than you may expect!
+If you can’t afford drawing classes, you can easily find free video tutorials online.

 6. Writing stories

 Why not write short stories and read them to each other?
 This can be a very intimate experience and give you a more in-depth insight into how your partner’s mind works.
 One fun activity is to write the same story together, taking it in turns to write a sentence each at a time—the results can be surprisingly hilarious.

 We’ve all seen that famous scene in the movie Ghost.
 Your partner may not be Patrick Swayze, but why not put “Unchained Melody” on the speakers and enjoy this hands-on hobby?
 You never know, you may have a real knack for it and be able to display your crafts at home.